uchicago-capp-30320/CivicLens/README.md

 For testing or temporary purposes, you can also set ```REG_GOV_API_KEY="DEMO_KEY"```.
 This is a demo functionality built into regulations.gov for very limited API access.

 We also use the .env file to store relevant sensitive information pertaining to our database and web framework.
+We extract all of this information in the ```utils/constants.py``` file.